checklist/checklist-support/docs/checklists/table-view.md

 ![](/assets/images/checklists/checklist-table-view-task-delete.png)

 ## Columns
 The biggest different between Checklist and Table views are "Columns".
 Columns allow you to add an unlimited number of "fields" (columns) to each task.
 This means that each task can include more data.
+Once you add a column, it is available to all tasks on this checklist (even sub or sub sub tasks).

 By default, the following fields are created for each checklist:
 * Assign